liampshaw/RM-and-leading-region/README.md

 # Restriction-modification targets and the leading region of plasmids

-A repository for scripts related to analysis for upcoming paper.
+A repository of analysis related to the paper 'Conjugative leading regions and plasmid backbones are depleted in restriction-modification targets' (Shaw et al., in preparation).

-The workflow is as follows:
+## Detailed workflow

 We used a dataset of the 50 most prevalent plasmid taxonomic units (PTUs) in RefSeq200: 4,753 plasmids across 37 genera.
 These are available at `data/plasmid_table.csv`.
 The taxonomy for each genera is available at `data/genera_taxonomy.txt`
 Within each PTU, we ran Prokka on each plasmid followed by Roary with a core threshold of 80% to generate pangenomes using scripts available [here](https://github.com/Adalijuanluo/Plasmid_pan).
 The pangenome data is available for download via Zenodo at [here](zenodo/pangenome_results).
-A summary of the pangenome stats is available at `data/PTU-pangenome-stats.csv` (Note that `PTU-B/O/K/Z` is renamed `PTU-BOKZ` and `PTU-L_M` becomes `PTU-LM` from this point forwards)
+A summary of the pangenome stats is available at `data/PTU-pangenome-stats.csv` (Note that `PTU-B/O/K/Z` is renamed `PTU-BOKZ` and `PTU-L_M` becomes `PTU-LM` from this point forwards.)
 We then ran `scripts/make_core_accessory_fasta_from_roary.py` to generate core (in the paper we call this 'hard shell') and accessory fastas.
 These combined hard shell and accessory fastas for each PTU are available [here](zenodo/hard_shell_accessory_fastas).
 In these files the headers of the sequences give information on the genes with `seq_ID|gene_family` e.g. `>NC_019083.1_00042|group_17`